Kintyre has a marvellous history with settlements before the early AD at least.

 The rest, as they say, is history.
 Check this out! https://en.wikipedia.org/wiki/Columba

 War, huh, what is it good for?

-War inevitably occurs and the Kintyre region didn’t escape the conflict.
-Once the Vikings invaded the Kingdom of Dalriada it was ultimately destroyed.
-In its place, the region became named Argyle (now Argyll) which means Gaelic Coast and this was ruled locally by a chap called Godred Crovan.
+War inevitably occurs, and the Kintyre region didn't escape the conflict.
+Once the Vikings invaded the Kingdom of Dalriada, it was ultimately destroyed.
+In its place, the area became named Argyle (now Argyll) which means Gaelic Coast and this was ruled locally by a chap called Godred Crovan.
 Remember this name!

 On to the Battle of the Kings!